SophieMcGee/donegalexplorers/README.md

 ### Footer

-The footer is a persistent element displayed across all pages of the site, designed to provide users with quick access to social media links.
+The footer is present on all pages and contains links to the site’s social media platforms, encouraging users to connect with Donegal Explorers on social platforms.
+The footer also ensures consistency across all pages by maintaining uniform branding and providing quick access to external resources.

 ![Footer](docs/readme_images/footer.png)